HasanBatal2900/HasanBatal2900/README.md

 - 📫 How to reach me :

     📧 hasanbatal2900@gmail.com
-- 😄 Hobbies: Chess, playing Vide games
+- 😄 Hobbies: Chess, playing Video games
 - ⚡ Fun fact: I’m a solo dev crafting apps in my mental fortress of solitude—where bugs fear to tread, and every commit is a plot twist in my superhero origin story.